Scouting and Guiding in British Columbia: Camp Byng

 The facility has over a mile of oceanfront property, archery range, two playing fields, high and low ropes course with a zip line, four lodges with indoor cooking facilities as well as wilderness campsites.
 Outdoor showers are provided throughout the site.

 Camp Barnard

 Camp Barnard is a 250-acre (1.01 km2) Scouts Canada camping facility located in Otter Point, just west of Sooke on Vancouver Island.
-The site is centered around 17-acre Young Lake and was host of the Provincial Jamboree (PJ) in 1974, 1982, 1987, 2015 and 2019.
+The site is centered around 17-acre Young Lake and was host of the Pacific Jamboree (PJ) in 1974, 1983, 1987, 2015, 2019 and 2024.

 The facility has a swimming area, dock, boat house with canoes and kayaks, archery range, two Lodges, four cabin circles and a playing field.

 Francophone Scouting in British Columbia

 The first Association des Scouts du Canada Wolf Cub (Louveteaux) pack was formed in 1955 in Maillardville.
 A second pack followed in 1956 in the same town.
 In 1957, the first group of Scouts (Éclaireurs) was formed.